List of DC Comics characters: S: Ruth Spencer

 Ruth Spencer is a criminal with thermal blasts who is the aunt of Paul Spencer.
 She once fought against Hawk and Dove.

 During the "Infinite Crisis" storyline, Shellshock appears as a member of Alexander Luthor Jr.'s Secret Society of Super Villains.

 Black Ops member

 The second Shellshock is an unnamed woman who is a member of Black Ops and possesses super-strength.

 Shift

-Shift is a character appearing in American comic books published by DC Comics.

-He is a fragment of Metamorpho who obtained sentience and took on the name of Shift.
+Shift is a fragment of Metamorpho who obtained sentience and took on the name of Shift.
 Metamorpho attempts to re-assimilate his "twin", but the Outsiders convince him that the twin deserves the chance to lead his own life.
 This second Metamorpho chose the name "Shift" and develops a relationship with Indigo.
 When she dies, he becomes depressed over her death.

 After the events of "One Year Later", Shift chooses to be re-assimilated into Metamorpho after inadvertently killing 44 people during Black Lightning's escape from Iron Heights Penitentiary.